Marketplace website features: The complete guide

 Pros: Easy to set up, reliable, and affordable marketplace software platforms like Sharetribe are the perfect solution for first-time marketplace entrepreneurs.
 You can choose from a huge selection of pre-built marketplace platform features to create a seamless user experience.

 Cons: As your business grows, you might need to upgrade to a more advanced marketplace platform to get the customization you need.
 With Sharetribe, you don't need to change platforms or migrate data.
 You can expand the functionality of your Sharetribe marketplace with custom development when you're ready to add more advanced features.

 If you want to compare marketplace solutions, check out our guide to Sharetribe alternatives.

 To be a successful marketplace entrepreneur, it’s important to think carefully about the marketplace website features you want your platform to offer.
 However, there comes a point after which the best way to learn is to start building your business.

 While no two marketplaces are the same, many marketplaces share the same set of basic features.
 Don't waste time reinventing the wheel.
 Focus on launching your marketplace quickly to validate your idea and start learning how you can solve your user’s biggest problems.
 Once you gain traction and begin to scale, add unique new features that help you create a marketplace ecosystem loved by buyers and sellers alike.

 At Sharetribe, we’ve developed our marketplace building technology with this exact process in mind.
-With Sharetribe Go, anyone can set up a marketplace in just a few hours: no coding required.
-Once you’ve validated the core concept of your marketplace with early users, upgrade to Sharetribe Flex, our powerful API-based marketplace builder.
-With a powerful back-end and the freedom to custom-create any feature, Sharetribe Flex has everything you need to build a marketplace that makes a difference to the lives of millions of your users.
+With Sharetribe, anyone can set up a marketplace in just a few hours: no coding required.
+Once you’ve validated the core concept of your marketplace with early users, you can build custom functionality on top of your marketplace thanks to our powerful API-based architecture.
+With a powerful back-end and the freedom to custom-create any feature, Sharetribe has everything you need to build a marketplace that makes a difference in the lives of millions of your users.